 @NonNullas a warning or error if configured.

-Lombok's detection scheme for already existing null-checks consists of scanning for if statements that look just like lombok's own.
+Lombok's detection scheme for already existing null-checks consists of scanning for if statements or assert statements that look just like lombok's own.
 Any 'throws' statement as the 'then' part of the if statement, whether in braces or not, counts.
 The conditional of the if statement must look exactly like

 PARAMNAME != null.
 The first statement in your method that is not such a null-check stops the process of inspecting for null-checks.

 @Data and other method-generating lombok annotations will trigger on various well-known annotations that signify the field must never be

 @NonNull, this feature only triggers on lombok's own